globocom/secDevLabs/owasp-top10-2017-apps/a2/saidajaula-monster/docs/ATTACK.md

 ## 🔥

-Knowing how the cookie is being generated, an malicious user could create his own to gain access to pages he shouldn't have.
+Knowing how the cookie is being generated, a malicious user could create his own to gain access to pages he shouldn't have.
 An attacker could obtain admin privileges by changing the cookie's `permission` field, as depicted by the image below:

 <p align="center">
     <img src="attack5.png"/>